APEX-AI/Docs/technical-whitepaper.md

 # Stretch Goals

-### 10m - Xepa Markets - Marketplaces
-APEX will open 3 token marketplaces similar to AIX.
-### 25m - Xepa NLP - Spoken Interface
+### 20m - Xepa Spoken Interface
-Xepa will adopt the voice of an young british lady.
+Xepa will adopt the a spoken voice voice of a young british lady.
+### 35m - APEX Marketplaces
+APEX will open 3 marketplaces
+- Entertainment
+- Travel & Recreation
+- Virtual Goods
-### 50m - APEX Exchange (Xepa wallet & transfers)
+### 50m - APEX Exchange & Wallet
+Xepa will become an exchange similar to coinbase with a spoken interface.
 "Xepa, please send 10 Ether to John for lunch."
+### 60m - VR & Augmented Reality Connectors
+APEX will design a series of protocols to create smart contracts in VR.
+### 70m - Robotics Connectors
+Xepa will gain the ability to natively communicate with popular robotics platforms.
-### 100m - IoT connectors
+### 80m - IoT connectors
+Xepa will connect to your toaster and fridge.
+"You may have your coffee when 75% of you are thirsty."
+### 90m - Creativity Connectors
+Xepa will get her groove on with vision, music, art and dance protocols.
+You could organize a flash mob or a nationwide art project.
+### 100m - APEX Marketplaces
+APEX will open 5 more marketplaces
+- Finance
+- Pharma
+- AI
+- Entertainment
+- Jobs
+### 125m - Self Driving Car Connectors
+Xepa will get behind the wheel.
+One use could be to create an Uber competitor.
+### 150m - Real Estate
+APEX will design a series of protocols for buying and transfering physical property.
+### 175m - Physical Space Connectors
+APEX will design a series of protocols that describe the physical world.
+Practical applications maybe a preservation system for a wildlife refuge.
+### 200m - Physical Space Connectors
-APEX will define a series of connections for the internet of things economy.
+APEX will design a series of protocols that describe the physical world.
+Practical applications maybe a preservation system for a wildlife refuge.
-### 200m - Distributed deep-learning computing platform (Ethereum for deep-learning)
+### 250m - Distributed deep-learning computing platform (Ethereum for deep-learning)
 We will build a blockchain where miners earn gas for performing deep-learning processes.

-#### References
+### References
 1. Smart Contracts: Building Blocks for Digital Markets http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html
 2.
 3.